Courses I am currently involved with at TRU…

 NRSC 4250 – Tropical Field Study in Natural Resources

-I am taking a hiatus from this course after developing and teaching it for 10 years, putting it in the very capable hands of my colleague, Jacque Sorensen.
-After taking far too long in my life to get near the equator, I decided to create a field course for undergraduate students interested in learning first hand about resource management in the tropics.
+Our field course to Belize, Central America, is back on!
+This course is designed to give undergraduate students exposure to the complexity of resource management in the tropics.
 Belize (an amazing country!) is the staging ground for the course, which runs immediately after the regular winter semester ends at TRU.
 Overall, this course examines the ecological, social, economic and cultural aspects of natural resource management in the tropics.
 What makes this course somewhat unique is that it is a multidisciplinary course, being open to students from various disciplines (as long as they can justify that the course has relevance to their ambitions and goals).
 Because the diverse group of students contribute to the learning in the course, each year is a bit different, making it extremely interesting for the instructors.
-For more information including access to a course outline, visit the Belize field course website or email Jacqueline Sorensen at email@example.com
+For more information including access to a course outline, visit the Belize field course website or email us at email@example.com